stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 ```

 The last method is only useful for developing/debugging on a local machine,
 it will output the contents of the `DataSet` to standard output.
+(Note that in
+a cluster, the result goes to the standard out stream of the cluster nodes and ends
+up in the *.out* files of the workers).
 The first two do as the name suggests, the third one can be used to specify a
 custom data output format.
 Keep in mind, that these calls do not actually
 write to a file yet.
 Only when your program is completely specified and you